Alight Solutions

-Alight Solutions is an Information technology and consulting company based in Lincolnshire, Illinois.
-The company provides cloud-based digital business and human capital service solutions; particularly within the areas of wealth, health and Human Resources.
+Alight Solutions is an American information technology and consulting company that provides cloud-based systems, outsourcing and consultancy related to human resource.
+They provide platforms and outsourcing for large companies to manage their human capital this includes health benefit administration, financial management and retirement planning.

+The company is headquartered in Chicago, Illinois.
 The company went public on July 6, 2021, trading in the New York Stock Exchange under ALIT.

 History

+Foundation

 Alight was formed in May 2017 after the acquisition of the benefits outsourcing department of Aon Hewitt by private equity funds affiliated with Blackstone Group L.P.
-It is headquartered in Lincolnshire, Illinois, with 7 sites located elsewhere within the US.

-Acquisitions
+Growth through acquisitions

 In March 2018, Alight entered into a definitive agreement to acquire Future Knowledge, an HR advisory company in Australia and New Zealand.
 In July 2018, Alight acquired Compass Professional Health Services, a healthcare technology company based in Dallas, Texas.

-In February 2019, India's third largest software services exporter Wipro sold their Workday and Cornerstone OnDemand business to Alight Solutions for $110 million.
+In September 2018, India's third largest software services exporter Wipro announced a $1.5 billion, 10-year engagement with Alight Solutions.
+According to its contract with Alight, Wipro has been mandated to digitally transform the Illinois-headquartered company's business.
+In February 2019 Wipro went on to sell their Workday and Cornerstone OnDemand installations to Alight Solutions for $110 million.

 On February 22, 2019, Alight announced the acquisition of Carlson Management Consulting, an Adaptive Insights implementation partner.
 On August 1, 2019, Employee benefits platform Hodges-Mace was acquired by Alight Solutions.
 On August 22, 2019, Alight Solutions announced the acquisition of NGA Human Resources, a provider of digital human resources and global payroll services.

-Partnerships

-In September 2018, Wipro announced a $1.5 billion, 10-year engagement with Alight Solutions.
-According to its contract with Alight, Wipro has been mandated to digitally transform the Illinois-headquartered company's business.

-Awards
+On July 6, 2021, the had an initial public offering (IPO) on the New York Stock Exchange.
+In August 2024, Dave Guilmette was hired as the new CEO of the company.

+Recognition

 Alight was certified as a Great Place to Work in October 2018.
 The International Association of Outsourcing Professionals (IAOP) named Alight to The Best of the Global Outsourcing 100 in May 2019.
+In April 2024 Fortune magazine awarded Alight 74 of 100 companies to work for.